Ventsislav-Yordanov/Data-Science-and-Machine-Learning-Resources/README.md

 * [9 Must-have skills you need to become a Data Scientist](https://www.kdnuggets.com/2018/05/simplilearn-9-must-have-skills-data-scientist.html)
 * https://ai.google/education/ - Learn from ML experts at Google
 * [200+ Best Machine Learning, Natural Language Process, and Python Tutorials for Programmers - 2018](http://houseofbots.com/news-detail/3679-4-200-plus-best-machine-learning-natural-language-process-and-python-tutorials-for-programmers-2018)
+* https://mybinder.org/ - Turn a GitHub repo into a collection of interactive notebooks